 New Mexico does not follow the strict liability standard.
 Although the state does not have a specific dog bite law, New Mexico has adopted the one-bite rule.
-Under this standard, dog owners are liable for their dog’s actions if he or she knew or should have known that the dog had a history of violence or aggressive tendencies.
+Under this standard, dog owners are liable for their dog’s actions if he or they knew or should have known that the dog had a history of violence or aggressive tendencies.
 The case will focus on whether the owner had this knowledge and whether he or she took reasonable precautions to protect the victim prior to the attack.

-Popular Dog Parks in Albuquerque
+What Are Some Popular Dog Parks in Albuquerque?

 Dog parks are popular places in Albuquerque.
 Many owners bring their animals to these locations to play, spend time outdoors, and socialize with other dogs.
 However, many dog bites can occur at these parks if owners do not take appropriate precautions to protect fellow visitors.

 Some of the most popular dog parks in Albuquerque include the following.

 - Skyline Dog Park

 - Mesa Del Sol Dog Park

 - Westgate Community Dog Park

 If an owner brings a dog with a history of aggressive behavior to an Albuquerque dog park, he or she will likely be liable for any resulting injuries.
 This is because Albuquerque dog park rules state that dog owners assume all risks related to dog park use, and must leash and remove any dog that exhibits aggressive behavior.
 If a dog harms another person in an off-leash exercise area, the owner is legally and financially responsible.